cnjinhao/pipashan/README.md

 //Assigns the factory with a given name "consensus" node.paxos_factory("consensus", std::make_shared<consensus_factory>());

-//Create the consensus instance with the specified name "consensus" and get the pointer cons auto cons = node.create_paxos("consensus", 3);
+//Create the consensus instance with the specified name "consensus" and the number of consensus
+//nodes is 3.
+auto cons = node.create_paxos("consensus", 3);
 ```
 The pipashan node can create multiple consensus instances, but it creates only one consensus instance for a given name.